CloudReactor/docs/secrets.md

 You can also remove the "-BHyuR" suffix from your secret ARNs if you want your task to fetch the latest value of your secret, instead of a fixed value.

-4. Finally, ensure that your program runs with the IAM role you set up in step 2.
+Step 4: Finally, ensure that your program runs with the IAM role you set up in step 2.
 If running in ECS, you'll want to use the role as the "Task Role".
-If you are starting from the example project, uncomment/edit the following lines in `deploy/vars/production.yml`:
+If you are starting from an example project, uncomment/edit the following lines in `deploy/vars/production.yml`:

     default_env_task_config:
       command: "python src/task_1.py"